 What’s happening now?

-- We’re working on the new decked car park outside the renal unit off the Church Lane entrance to the site is almost finished and we’ll let you know as soon as it’s open.
+- Our new decked car park outside the renal unit off the Church Lane entrance to the site is almost finished and we’ll let you know as soon as it’s open.
 The ground floor is for public car parking.

 I’m coming to SGH – what do I need to know?